jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week1/1-5_Options.md

 <> – required.
 The command requires these arguments.

-Short options take one dash.
-Long options take two dashes.
+Short options take one dash `-`.
+Long options take two dashes `--`.

 Further, short options can often be lumped together.